 Improve your photography skills with the guidance of a National Geographic photographer— whether you’re traveling through Japan or heading out on shoots during an intensive weekend workshop in New York City.
 See All »

-As an award-winning National Geographic Unique Lodge of the World, the Three Camel Lodge is a leader in Environmental Conservation and Cultural Preservation.
+Three Camel Lodge, a National Geographic Unique Lodge is a leader in Environmental Conservation and Cultural Preservation.
 The Lodge has the highest percentage of local employees of any camp in Mongolia, and also serves as a base for scientific research and wildlife monitoring in the Gobi Desert.

 Handmade using a latticed wood structure covered with layers of felt and canvas, each ger at the Three Camel Lodge is heated by a wood stove and appointed with hand-painted wood-framed beds and furnishings.
 The elegantly simple design of the gers blends with the Gobi's remarkable landscape, and each has a southward-facing door, a nomadic Mongolian tradition, providing an unobstructed view of the desert and the Gobi-Altai Mountains.